-The Gender Pay Gap Information Act 2021 introduced the legislative basis for gender pay gap reporting in Ireland.
 The Act requires organisations to report on their hourly gender pay gap across a range of metrics.
-Regulations under the Act came into operation on 31 May 2022 and are published in the Irish Statute Book.
+Regulations under the Act came into operation on 31May 2022 and are published in the Irish Statute Book.

 These regulations require organisations with over 250 employees to report on their Gender Pay Gap by reference to their employees on a particular snapshot date in June.
 Organisations are also required to publish a written statement setting out the reasons for the differences in gender pay gap metrics and the measures (if any) being taken, or proposed to be taken, to eliminate or reduce such differences.

-The Health and Safety Authority reached the 250 staff threshold in 2023, hence the publication of this first Gender Pay Gap Report.
+The Authority reached the 250 staff threshold in 2023, the first Gender Pay Gap report was published in December 2023.
+This is the Authority's second Gender Pay Gap Report.